emanchado/narrows/README.md

 TODO
 ====

-Fix the background image so that it doesn't disappear after finishing the transition.

 * Make Brunch compile the JavaScript ports code and drop webpack
-* Look into Elm design patterns for sub-applications.
-Maybe have a type with the places the application can go to, and one of the sub-application actions could be GoTo <that-type>, and that would be handled by the parent and would trigger whatever necessary?
 * Make some way to preview chapters for different characters
 * Really wait until everything is loaded before showing the "Start" button